 Written By: Shreya Patil

-IPL 2026 has reached a decisive midpoint.
-57 of 70 league matches are done.
+IPL 2026 has reached a decisive climax.
+65 of 70 league matches are done.
 With each team playing 14 games in the new 10-team format, the race for four playoff spots is now a pure numbers game.

-Three teams now sit at the top with 14 points each, led by Royal Challengers Bengaluru on Net Run Rate.
+Royal Challengers Bengaluru (RCB) have become the first team to officially qualify for the playoffs, sitting pretty with 18 points.
 And the chasing pack still mathematically alive is rapidly running out of matches and room for error, while Mumbai Indians (MI) and Lucknow Super Giants (LSG) have been officially eliminated.

 How Playoff Qualification Works